kjirou/mocha-automatic-coffeemaker/README.md

 # mocha-automatic-coffeemaker

-Generate a test file by the same path structure
+Generate a test code of [mocha](https://www.npmjs.com/package/mocha) by the same path structure